no in-depth study have been done on the wildlife of the Permai

 big bill and orange throat, has a distinctive call.
 Living in

-groups, they can located by listening for their thin, wheezy,
+groups, they can be located by listening for their thin, wheezy,

-Mammals include wild boars, Mueller's Rat, provost squirrels,
+Mammals include wild boars, Mueller's Rat, Prevost Squirrels,

 its finely speckled brown back and orange under parts, is quite

 common.
 They are tree dwellers but the sight of food left in

 the open often entices them down to the ground.